valtix-security/risk-report/README.md

     }
     ```

-1. On the Valtix Controller, login with the username and password assigned to you, add AWS account with the IAM Role created above.
+1. On the Valtix Cloud Controller, login with the username and password assigned to you, add AWS account with the IAM Role created above.
 1. Once the account is added, click the 3 bars next to the account name and then **Inventory**, select all the regions and save.
-This enables Valtix controller to start listening to the inventory changes in your account.
+This enables the controller to start listening to the inventory changes in your account.
 1. On your cloud account, create a new Trail under CloudTrail and log the events to any of your S3 buckets.
 1. Go to **CloudWatch** > **Events** and add a new Rule
 1. Select **Event Pattern** and choose **Build Custom Event Pattern**